|

 Virginia should not call in vain, Maryland!

-She meets her sisters on the plain- "Sic semper!" 'tis the proud refrain That baffles minions
+She meets her sisters on the plain- "Sic semper!" 'tis the proud refrain

 back again, Maryland!
 My Maryland!